-Solar thermography — the use of infrared cameras to detect thermal anomalies in photovoltaic modules — has moved from a specialized diagnostic tool to a core O&M obligation.
-But with inspection costs ranging from $150 to $600 per MW depending on method and provider, asset managers and O&M operators need a clear framework for when thermal inspections are genuinely warranted versus when simpler monitoring data is sufficient.
+Solar thermography — using infrared cameras to detect thermal anomalies in photovoltaic modules — has moved from a specialized diagnostic tool to a core O&M obligation.
+With full-service inspection costs ranging from $150 to $600 per MW, asset managers and drone operators need a clear framework for when thermal inspections are genuinely warranted.

-This guide covers the five lifecycle stages and triggering conditions that call for a full thermographic survey, based on IEC 62446-3 requirements and industry practice at utility-scale PV sites in the United States.
+This guide covers the five lifecycle stages and triggering conditions that call for a thermographic survey, based on IEC 62446-3 requirements and industry practice at utility-scale PV sites.

 Key principle: Thermal inspection answers a different question than SCADA monitoring.
 SCADA tells you that a string is underperforming.
 Thermography tells you why — and whether the cause requires immediate intervention, a next-cycle repair, or continued observation.